aniket2305/montyhall/README.md

 `npm run build`

-To start client and server both
+After the build to start client and server both

 In the root directory run

+`npm install`

 `npm run dev`